rakannimer/Google-Maps-JS-Example/README.md

 Introductory Deck : http://slid.es/rakannimer/building-an-app-with-google-maps

+Use the autocomplete searchbox to center map on a given city or address.

 Draw a rectangle by clicking on the rectangle in the toolbox, drawing the rectangle then double clicking to confirm drawing

 Same goes for circles